tomov/VGDL-fMRI-Python-Data-Analysis/README.md

 This folder contains the deliverables from Daphne, resulting from the summer research assistantship with Momchil from Jun-Aug 2020.
 You will find code on preprocessing data (🟠), how to find regions of interest (🔴), intersubject correlation (🟢) and functional connectivity analyses (🔵).

+If anything is unclear, feel free to [send me an email](mailto:daphn3cor@gmail.com).

 ### Python scripts

 - `utils.py` includes all the functions used for preprocessing the data, performing analyses, plotting and more.